xiufengliu/uncertainty_id/README.md

 - **Intrusion Detection**: Novel architecture for modern threat detection
 - **Ensemble Methods**: Principled diversity regularization for improved calibration

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing
+## Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.
+Contributions are welcome!
+Please follow these guidelines:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

-## 📞 Support
+## Support

 For questions, issues, or support:
 - Open an issue on GitHub
-- Check the documentation
 - Review the examples in the `examples/` directory
+- Check the experimental results in `experiment_results/`